Fraud and security

 We don't reply to every email but review all the messages we receive.
 This information helps us to stop crime.
 Thank you.

-- Strangers claiming they will help buy your shopping if you give them your card and PIN – never give your card and PIN to a complete stranger.
+- strangers claiming they’ll help buy your shopping if you give them your card and PIN – never give your card and PIN to anyone

 In this section